IHE/HIE-Whitepaper/README.md

 # 4 Consuming data as FHIR Resources

-Document Sharing has is a challange on the consuming side.
-The Principles of a Document are more beneficial to the source.
-The source is in control of each document creation, and content.
-Therefore, a consuming application must be robust to the fact that the data may not be broken down or organized in a way that is helpful to the consumer application.
-There may not even be the information that the consumer wants in any given document.
+There are some situations where the Principles of a Document are not beneficial to a consuming application.
+A Document Consumer application must be robust to the fact that the data may not be broken down or organized in a way that is helpful to the consumer application.
+There may not even be the information that the consumer wants in any given document resulting in many documents being retrieved to find the information needed.

 The Mobile Cross-Enterprise Document Data Element Extraction ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile provides the means to access data elements extracted from shared structured documents.
 The profile enables the deployment of health data exchange infrastructures where fine-grained access to health data coexists and complements the sharing of coarse-grained documents and the fine-grained data elements they contain.